Belarus Visa and Passport Requirements

 Entry with pets

-If importing animals, you must provide a veterinary inspection certificate and vaccination certificate.
+If importing animals, you must provide an international pet passport, proof of microchipping and a veterinary inspection certificate and vaccination certificate.
 These should be translated into Russian or Belarusian.

 Embassies and tourist offices